Quick Guide

 savefig("./kb.pdf")

-julia> include("example.jl")
+julia> include("script.jl")

 or directly with:

-julia -t auto example.jl
+julia -t auto script.jl

 Detailed description of the example